 |Solubility in water||28g/L|

-Isoamyl alcohol is used as solvent for the preparation of synthetic apricot, banana, cheery, greengage, malt, orange, plum and whiskey flavours, and is a raw material in the production of synthetic banana oil.
+Isoamyl alcohol is used as a solvent for the preparation of synthetic fruit flavours, such as apricot, banana, cheery, greengage, malt, orange, plum and whiskey flavours, and is a raw material in the production of synthetic banana oil.
 It is one of the components of the aroma of the black truffle.
 It is also used for estimation of fat in milk and milk products.